rkmd0/sauerbratan/README.md

 Why would I use this client? - or rather, why do I use this client instead of other clients
 - weaponstats, included stats command, duelstats, mode/sessionlen stats, flagruntimer for hud and consolemessages
-- customisable trails (1 color or multiple colors), lightingtrails, renameprotection,
+- customisable trails (1 color or multiple colors), lightingtrails, renameprotection, spec movement/tele while paused
 - highly customisable scoreboard, fragmessages/eventmessages, server search feature
 - clientsided demos, demo travers possibility
 - improved spec experience, autofollow feature, spec-only playerdisplay (with flag, quad and respawn timer)